 And here are the compiled results:

-The majority 46% of respondents cited an effective bulking diet being the most essential way for a person to stop being skinny and gain weight.
+The majority 46% of respondents cited an effective bulking diet as being the most essential way for a person to stop being skinny and gain weight.

 This was closely followed by 39% of respondents who cited an intense weight training program being the most important way to bulk up through muscle gains.

 Furthermore, 9% of respondents highlighted the importance of remaining disciplined and consistent in your journey to build muscle and bulk up.

 Finally, the remaining 6% of respondents advised on various miscellaneous tips including: